All Episodes

 What comes next there, Greg?

-Oh yeah, due process and all that.
+Oh, yeah, due process and all that.

-Then he went down and you know tried to play uh hunky dory with the press in the press room last night, and that blew up in his face because they asked him a substantive question, and he puts his hand on the reporter's shoulder and said, No, no, no, no, no, no.
+Then he went down and tried to play hunky-dory with the press in the press room last night, and that blew up in his face because they asked him a substantive question, and he puts his hand on the reporter's shoulder and says, no, that there's going to be a press conference coming up.

-You're not you're not supposed to do that now.
+You're not supposed to do that now.

 You want to say that again, Mr. President?

-You you want to you want to do this again?
+And CBS, you want to do this again?

-This was during Gore's campaign in uh in 2000.
+This was during Gore's campaign in 2000.

-His uh cabinet nominations.
+His cabinet nominations.

 The IRS nominee is a tax cheat.